aiida-vasp/aiida-vasp/docs/source/getting_started/configuration.md

+---
+myst:
+  substitutions:
+    InstalledCode: "{external:py:class}`InstalledCode <aiida.orm.InstalledCode>`"
+---

 (configuration)=
 # Configurations

 Here we explain the post-installation configuration steps for [AiiDA-VASP].

-## Setting up a `InstalledCode` for your VASP executable
+## Setting up a {{ InstalledCode }} for your VASP executable

-A `InstalledCode` is a pointer to a VASP executable that is installed on a remote computer.
+A {{ InstalledCode  }} is a pointer to a VASP executable that is installed on a remote computer.
 In this example, we assume that the VASP executable is installed on a remote computer `mycluster`.
-We will now set up a `InstalledCode` for this executable in [AiiDA].
+We will now set up a {{ InstalledCode }} for this executable in [AiiDA].

 The `verdi code` commands allow one to setup/update/duplicate `InstalledCode` objects in [AiiDA].
 Please consult the [AiiDA documentation] for more details.